robsontenorio/marina/swarm/README.md

 docker stack deploy --detach=false --compose-file docker-compose.yml mary --with-registry-auth
 ```

-> [!NOTE]
-> If you change any configuration on `docker-compose.yml` you need to re-deploy the stack using the same command above.

 At this pint you can access the **Nginx Proxy Manager** at http://YOUR-VPS-IP-ADDRESS:81